m-sureshraj/cli-autocomplete-prompt/README.md

 ![autocomplete prompt in action](./media/autocomplete.gif)

-The autocomplete prompt's default behaviors:
+Default behaviors:

 * If the input is empty, it matches all items when the prompt is submitted.
-* The suggestion logic uses the `String.includes` method on items' label property to update the list while the user types.
+* The suggestion logic uses the [`String.includes`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/includes) method on items' label property to update the list while the user types.
 * It prevents prompt submission when there is no match found.